astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/foreword/foreword.md

 [Mines High School Programming Competition](https://mineshspc.com) for two years.

 Outside of academia, I started programming when I was in middle school, fascinated by how I could use Java to modify Minecraft.
-I have had one internship (and another for my dad's company, if you want to count that), with another lined up for Summer 2025.
+I have had one internship and another for my dad's company, if you want to count that, with another lined up for Summer 2025.

 Of course, all of this does not make me an expert by any means, and I still have a lot to learn and experience (and I hope that's the most you ever hear me brag).
 The purpose